 The film opens with an Adonis-like extraterrestrial in a pristine landscape — Earth in the distant past — serenely drinking a black liquid that immediately exerts a catastrophic impact on his body from the cellular level up.
 Within minutes, bits of tissue and DNA washing down a river are all that’s left of him … thereby presumably seeding the Earth with the building blocks that eventually produce the human race.

-The idea of exogenesis — the notion that life on Earth, or, in this case, human life, has an extraterrestrial origin — is an old one, but the shattering mechanism displayed here makes a nasty beginning to a film that’s full of nasty moments, with precious few grace notes.
+The idea of exogenesis — the notion that life on Earth has an extraterrestrial origin — is an old one, but the shattering mechanism displayed here makes a nasty beginning to a film that’s full of nasty moments, with precious few grace notes.

 True, Alien itself was a claustrophobic horror film best known for deeply disturbing images.
 But in the first place, Alien’s baseline mood was workday routine, punctured by a freak encounter with monstrous evil.
 In Prometheus, there is nothing freakish or accidental about the encounter with alien horror; it is the secret truth of human existence.
 Prometheus gives us alien horror as worldview.